DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 higher are against Sharia \[Islamic law\] and moral and human norms’.

-Perhaps Iran’s most ambitious plan for extending its control over the internet has been the launching of a “walled-off” national internet.
+Perhaps Iran’s most ambitious plan for extending its control over the internet has been the launching of a 'walled-off' national internet.
 The network will connect government ministries, universities, banks, healthcare, tax systems, and other state institutions through local servers.
 Although users will benefit from higher speed and better